-In the YMCA locker room, I chatted with Judy, a woman I see there frequently.
+In the YMCA locker room, I chatted with Judy, a woman I see frequently.
 She has custody of her eight-year-old granddaughter.
-Admiring Judy's stamina to raise a youngster, I always ask what her granddaughter is doing.
-We talked that day about summer vacation, Judy explaining how she is challenging her granddaughter to read and complete math and English workbooks two levels above her grade.
+Admiring Judy's stamina to raise a young child, I frequently ask what her granddaughter is doing.
+We talked recently about summer vacation, Judy explaining how she challenged her grandchild to read and complete math and English workbooks two levels above her grade.

 "Education is key," Judy replied.
-She told about her friend whose full-time job at a local hospital was recently reduced to part-time, putting a financial hardship on the family consisting of four children.
+She mentioned a friend, whose full-time job at a local hospital was recently reduced to part-time, putting a financial hardship on the family consisting of four children.

-"This job situation has really tested my faith," her friend commented.
+"This job situation has really tested my faith," Judy said.